W. James Tyger – Assessor

 The Town of Washington Assessor’s Office provides for fair and equitable tax assessment for all town property owners.

-Exemptions – The assessor’s office processes’ exemptions which must be filed by March 1st.
+Exemptions – The assessor’s office processes’ exemptions, except for STAR Tax Relief, which must be filed by March 1st.
 Additional information and application forms can be obtained:

 - School Tax Relief (STAR) which is available to every homeowner for their primary residence and with an income less of less than $500,000 annually.